Dekadisk/dekadisk.github.io/_posts/2023-10-01-shieldbash.md

 SHIELDBASH is heavily inspired by retroFPS games such as Doom and Wolfenstein, and arcade games such has Anger Foot.

 _Please note that screenshots provided are from levels specifically built to show mechanics.
-These levels will not be in the final (short) game._
+These levels - and the very basic textures used to showcase the features - are not in the final (short) game._

 ## Grappling hook